wbthomason/blog/content/post/academic-vim.md

 For the first of these issues, I use [vim-grammarous](https://github.com/rhysd/vim-grammarous).
 `vim-grammarous`, as the name implies, checks your writing for grammar errors using [LanguageTool](https://www.languagetool.org/).
+It can also use the suggested fixes from `LanguageTool` to automatically edit your writing.
 It's as simple as that, but very useful.

 [vim-ditto](https://github.com/dbmrq/vim-ditto) helps to avoid using the same words ad nauseam in your writing[^ditto-pandoc].
 If it detects that you've used the same word too many times too close